 Women in business come from a diverse array of backgrounds, personalities and approaches.
 Women in Business Networks provide a forum for these entrepreneurs to come together and learn from each other.
 We checked in with the Dublin City Local Enterprise Office (DCLEO) Women in Business Network and met some inspirational members.
 Aine McGurk – Dainty Bear Aine McGurk has a thriving retail and wholesale business selling Irish-designed baby shoes and accessories online at daintybear.com.
 As an IT graduate with a computer science background, Aine found herself wanting more than her first job at Mic

 The business owners in George’s Street Arcade are a diverse bunch, coming from the likes of Nepal, Poland, France and Venezuela.
-Join us as we meet them and learn about what brought them to one of Dublin’s best markets.
-The much-loved George’s St Arcade is more than just a quick way to get to Drury St. It is a living breathing illustration of integration from all over the world, under one uniquely Dublin roof.
-As we approached the green gates, we noticed an impeccably dressed lady with blossom in her hair; floating gracefully from stall to stall, greeting its inhab
+We meet some of them to learn about what brought them to one of Dublin’s best markets.
+How business is done at George’s Street Arcade The much-loved George’s Street Arcade is more than just a quick way to get to Drury Street.
+It is a living breathing illustration of integration from all over the world, under one uniquely Dublin roof.
+As Dublin.ie approached the green gates, it noticed an impeccably dressed lady with a blossom i

-It’s a tough time for businesses right now, but there are Covid-19 supports in place to help.
+As businesses recover from the effects of the pandemic, supports are in place to help.
 They are available through Local Enterprise Offices and central government funds.
 Local Enterprise Offices in Dublin For advice on your specific situation, contact your local office.
 They can provide one-to-one business mentoring, helpful courses and a Trading Online Voucher to help you improve your online presence.
-Dublin City (

 The second annual Dublin Startup Week, which took place from October 21st – 25th 2019, was a celebration of the city’s innovation and startup ecosystem.
 With five days of networking events, keynotes, panels and workshops – all free of charge – the event was aimed at future, current, and repeat startup founders.
 Find out more at dublinstartupweek.com Next up in this mini-series, we meet Natalie Novick, another of the event’s track captains.
 Natalie Novick is a University of California San Diego PhD student who now resides in Edinburgh.
 She live